powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 - svg: the input SVG, as str or class providing an svg and metadata representation
 - invalid_lf: when True the opacity style for some of the displayed info's (e.g., active and reactive power) is decreased, making them barely visible in the diagram.
 - enable_callbacks: if True, enable the callbacks for selecting nodes (through a shift+click on a node) and moving nodes.
-Please note that this feature is working with versions of PyPowSyBl equal or greater than v1.8.1.
+Please note that this feature is working with versions of PyPowSyBl equal to or greater than v1.8.1.
 - grayout: if True, changes the diagram elements' color to gray.